michael105/xflag/README.md

 the most simple solution without bit shifts but division might be the best solution as well.

-Sametime, I got some spagghetti with all those options.
+Sametime, I got some spagghetti with all those options, which solely set the output format.

 Furthermore, I still haven't a solution for binary output, to combine different tools via pipes without having to convert the